usc-ctin583/usc-ctin583.github.io/docs/Projects/project2.md

 ## 👾 The Game

 Pick the platform you want to build for and publish to intentionally.
 Tailor your experience to the platform you selected.
 In project 2, I would like you to try publishing your experience or game and experiment with how you can take it to market.
 Consider the most natural inputs for your experience.
-Please note that many of these platforms do require a fee; however, you are welcome to use the instructor's account at no additional cost. **I ENCOURAGE YOU TO TRY SOMETHING NEW 🔥**
+Please note that many of these platforms do require a fee; however, you are welcome to use the instructor's account at no additional cost.

+**🔥 I ENCOURAGE YOU TO TRY SOMETHING NEW 🔥**

 **Some examples:**